LukeGrahamLandry/franca/devlog.md

 - handle global initilizers with pointers inside
 - add folding for extsb/extsh, fix fn div(u64, u64) u64; to use the right #ir
 - (constexpr.c)
+- it's been so many mistakes in translating ops back to franca functions for folding. give up and do the fancy comptime thing where i just iterate over all of them and ask the backend to poke the right code in. means folding can't be compiled by legacy backend but that's fine since it's just an optimisation.
+- experimenting with invoke_specialized. i remember being annoyed that i couldn't make an Option or Array type in a macro easily.
+- functions for accessing members of a ScopeId, so c parser functions can just be in a struct that we iterate over.
+TODO: import_c cant compile with debug compiler now

 ## (Feb 2)